mvanvlierden22/Deep-Learning---Instance-Segmentation/README.md

 - Run code blocks in yolo.ipynb in data-models folder
     - Add preferred hyperparameters to model.train method
 - Dataset is already provided in converted format
+- Pre-trained models are present in the pretrained-weights folder
+- Our final run is present in runs/segment

 Dataset was downloaded from https://www.kaggle.com/datasets/ihelon/football-player-segmentation.